FREQUENTLY ASKED QUESTIONS

 Does this apply to me?

-The Accessibility Standard for Customer Service applies to all organizations (public, private and non-profit) that provide goods or services either directly to the public or to other organizations in Ontario and that have one or more employees in Ontario.
+The AODA applies to all organizations (public, private and non-profit) that provide goods or services either directly to the public or to other organizations in Ontario and that have one or more employees in Ontario.
 This includes consultants, manufacturers and wholesalers as well as other businesses and professional services.

-Will nonprofits be expected to put in a ramp or an elevator under the built environment standard?
+Will organizations be expected to put in a ramp or an elevator under the built environment standard?

-The Accessibility for Ontarians with Disabilities Act, 2005 (AODA) provides for the development, implementation and enforcement of accessibility standards in five priority areas: customer service, information and communications, employment, transportation and the built environment.In July 2009, the Minister made a public statement that existing buildings will not be required (at this time), to be retrofitted to meet accessibility requirements.
+The Accessibility for Ontarians with Disabilities Act, 2005 (AODA) provides for the development, implementation and enforcement of accessibility standards in five priority areas: Customer Service, Information and Communications, Employment, Transportation and the Design of Public Spaces.
+All existing buildings will not be required (at this time) to be retrofitted to meet accessibility requirements.
 However, when the Accessible Built Environment Standard becomes law, new builds and buildings that undergo extensive renovations will be required to conform to accessibility requirements as is currently the case under the Ontario Building Code.

 If you have questions about the accessibility provisions of the Building Code, you may wish to contact the Code Development and Advisory Unit of Ministry of Municipal Affairs and Housing’s Building and Development Branch by telephone at 416-585-6666 or by e-mail at firstname.lastname@example.org